 - Determine where, how, & direction of expected movement.
 What should be monitored, what tools should be used, and the expected direction of the movement. - Establish Control and Reference Points.
-With Total Station, setup the X, Y and Z directions. - Control Points should not be susceptible to movement caused by wind, temperature, debris removal, or change is the control of the contro - in sight lines.
+With Total Station, setup the X, Y and Z directions. - Control Points should not be susceptible to movement caused by wind, temperature, debris removal, or change is the proper sture. - in sight lines.